Europe for Older Teens: Amsterdam, Munich, Swiss Alps and Venice

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

 All of the accommodations on the Europe for Older Teens trip are safe, clean, and comfortable.
-In Amsterdam we stay in a great 3-star hotel steps from the Vondelpark.
+In Amsterdam we stay in a spacious family-oriented hostel just a short tram ride away from the Anne Frank House, in one of the city’s up-and-coming residential neighborhoods.
 In Munich we are in a centrally located, clean hotel, while in Switzerland we will stay in a traditional Swiss chalet in the breathtaking Swiss Alps.
 All of the rooms even have private balconies overlooking the mountains!
 In Venice we enjoy a perfect location and a great hotel with many rooms opening right onto a beautiful piazza.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.